 Recall that~$\xi$ and~$\zeta$ are treated throughout this work as nuisance variables---we do not aim at estimating them, as long as the estimation of the target image~$F$ (or, more precisely, its expansion coefficients) succeeds.
-Those functions are unknown and depend on the density~$\gamma$, which is also unknown.
-However, numerical experiments indicate that for an \rev{accurate estimate of}~$\gamma$, the image can be accurately recovered with \emph{approximated}~$\xi$ and~$\zeta$.
+Those functions are unknown and depend on the density~$\gamma$, which is also unknown. \comm{Fortunately}, numerical experiments indicate that for an {accurate estimate of}~$\gamma$, the image can be accurately recovered with \emph{approximated}~$\xi$ and~$\zeta$.

-The approximation of~$\xi$ and~$\zeta$ is done by synthesizing a measurement~$M'$ for a given value of~$\gamma$.
-A synthesized~\mbox{$M': \{1, \ldots, N\}^2 \rightarrow \mathbb{R}$} is a noiseless image constructed \rev{according to}~(\ref{eq:model}), where the locations of the \rev{image occurrences} in the measurement are known (since it is a synthesized image).
-Specifically, for a given~$\gamma$, we calculate~$p$, the number of target images in the measurement, from~(\ref{eq:gamma}), and then place~$p$ \re{randomly} rotated copies of~$F$ in~$\{\vec{\ell}_i'\}_{i=1}^{p}$ locations in the measurement~$M'$, such that there are no overlaps.
-From this synthesized measurement, we calculate~$\xi'$ and~$\zeta'$ \rev{numerically according} to~(\ref{eq:PSF}) and~(\ref{eq:TSF}), respectively.
-While these functions do not describe accurately \rev{our specific} measurement~$M$ and its actual separation relations, we noticed that when~$\gamma$ is accurately estimated, we succeed in estimating~$\vec{\alpha}$ using the approximated~$\xi'$ and~$\zeta'$.
+The approximation of~$\xi$ and~$\zeta$ is done by \comm{simulating the image occurrences' locations~$\{\vec{\ell}_i'\}_{i = 1}^p$ according to~(\ref{eq:model})} for a given value of~$\gamma$.
+Specifically, for a given~$\gamma$, we calculate~$p$, the number of target images in the measurement, from~(\ref{eq:gamma}), and then simulate~$p$ \comm{random} locations, such that there are no overlaps.
+From these simulated locations, we calculate~$\xi'$ and~$\zeta'$ {numerically according} to~(\ref{eq:PSF}) and~(\ref{eq:TSF}), respectively.
+While these functions do not describe accurately {our specific} measurement~$M$ and its actual separation relations, we noticed that when~$\gamma$ is accurately estimated, we succeed in estimating~$\alpha$ using the approximated~$\xi'$ and~$\zeta'$.